fsharp/fslang-spec/spec/introduction.md

 ### .NET Interoperability and CLI Fidelity

-The Common Language Infrastructure (CLI) function `System.Console.ReadKey` to pause the program before the console window closes.
+The Common Language Infrastructure (CLI) function `System.Console.ReadKey` can be used to pause the program before the console window closes:

 ```fsharp
     System.Console.ReadKey(true)
 ```

 Because F# is built on top of CLI implementations, you can call any CLI library from F#.
-Furthermore, other CLI languages can easily use any F# components.
+Furthermore, other CLI languages can easily use any F# component.

 ### Parallel and Asynchronous Programming

-F# is both a parallel and a reactive language.
+F# is both a *parallel* and a *reactive* language.
 During execution, F# programs can have multiple parallel active evaluations and multiple pending reactions, such as callbacks and agents that wait to react to events and messages.

-One way to write parallel and reactive F# programs is to use F# async expressions.
+One way to write parallel and reactive F# programs is to use F# *async* expressions.
 For example, the code below is similar to the original program in [§1.1](introduction.md#a-first-program) except that it computes the Fibonacci function (using a technique that will take some time) and schedules the computation of the numbers in parallel:

 ```fsharp
     let rec fib x = if x < 2 then 1 else fib(x-1) + fib(x-2)